Interpretable Neural ODEs for Gene Regulatory Network Discovery under Perturbations: Results: Perturbation Prediction

 Predicting the effects of unseen interventions is a particularly challenging task.
 Here, we randomly select ten overexpressed TFs to be held out simultaneously during training.
-Note that their expression levels of these genes are observed, but their perturbations are not trained on.
+Note that the expression levels of these genes are observed, but their perturbations are not trained on.
 For this task, we compare PerturbODE with two linear SCMs (NO-TEARS and NO-TEARS-LR), a simple linear baseline introduced by \citet{AhlmannEltze2024LinearVsDL}, the GNN-based method GEARS \citep{Roohani2024GEARS}, and the single-cell foundation model scGPT \citep{Cui2024scGPT}.
 DCDFG cannot sample cells given a learned GRN, and DCDI does not scale to this data.
 For linear SCMs, overexpression is implemented as an imperfect shift intervention by adding a bias to the mean of the distribution modeling the intervened nodes (see Appendix \ref{sec:linear_SCMs}).

-We evaluate predictive performance through $W_2$ distance and cell-type distance between the predicted and true distributions, and visual inspection through low-dimensional UMAP embeddings. $W_2$ distance is calculated between the full distributions of the predicted and observed gene expressions.
-The cell-type distance measures how closely our predictions align with the ground truth in estimating the cell type induced by each perturbation (see Appendix \ref{sec:cell_type_distance} for details). \hyperref[fig:umap_all]{Figure \ref*{fig:umap_all}} presents UMAP visualizations of model predictions, with further examples in Appendix~\ref{sec:pca_appendix}.
+We evaluate predictive performance through $W_2$ distance and cell type distance between the predicted and true distributions, complemented with visual inspection through low-dimensional UMAP embeddings \citep{McInnes2018UMAP}.
+Additional results evaluating predicted differentially expressed genes are presented in Appendix~\ref{sec:DEG_result}. $W_2$ distance is calculated between the full distributions of the predicted and observed gene expressions.
+The cell type distance measures how closely our predictions align with the ground truth in estimating the cell type induced by each perturbation (see Appendix \ref{sec:cell_type_distance}). \hyperref[fig:umap_all]{Figure \ref*{fig:umap_all}} presents visualizations of model predictions, with further examples in Appendix~\ref{sec:pca_appendix}.

-PerturbODE significantly outperforms all linear methods in terms of $W_2$ distance and cell-type distance with held-out interventions (\hyperref[tab:unseen_interv]{Table \ref *{tab:unseen_interv}} and \hyperref[tab:indiv_pred]{Table \ref *{tab:indiv_pred}}).
+PerturbODE substantially outperforms all linear methods in terms of $W_2$ distance and cell type distance with held-out interventions (\hyperref[tab:unseen_interv]{Table \ref *{tab:unseen_interv}} and \hyperref[tab:indiv_pred]{Table \ref *{tab:indiv_pred}}).
 However, when the model mispredicts, the associated prediction errors tend to be larger.
 PerturbODE outperforms scGPT in terms of $W_2$ distance and cell type distance.
-As illustrated in the UMAP visualization, scGPT fails to meaningfully encode perturbation signals—its predictions are dispersed across both the control group and test data.
+As illustrated by the UMAP visualization, scGPT predictions do not clearly capture the perturbation-specific shifts observed in the held-out data.